 Ever wondered what why arena letters are in the order they are & what they stand for?
 We've had many riders recently ask us this question & we've finally found the answer!
 Click on the link provided to find out;

 THIS MONTH'S COMPETITION!

 Can you find all 12 horse words?

 Send in your answers to email@example.com by midnight Monday 2nd April 2018 for your chance to win a special Saddle Camp Gift Certificate!!
 The winner will be announced in next months newsletter so get your answers in quick!

 Winners of our Monthly Barrel Draw!

-This months winner is Charlotte Lee!
-Congratulations Charlotte, you have won a Gift Certificate for a free Day Camp of your choice!
+This months winner is Serena Wu-Edwards!
+Congratulations Serena, you have won a Gift Certificate for a free Day Camp of your choice!